-Of course, Visa and Mastercard are by far the two most popular card networks in the world, but this doesn’t mean they’re the only ones.
-Other network credit cards can be just as useful and convenient, and they can bring many nice rewards and benefits to the responsible cardholder.
+Of course, Visa and Mastercard are the two most popular card networks globally, but this doesn’t mean they’re the only ones.
+Other network credit cards can be as helpful and convenient, bringing the responsible cardholder many nice rewards and benefits.

-As you know, when choosing the right credit card for you, card networks shouldn’t be your primary concern.
-What you should focus on are card issuers, since they’re the ones who get to determine whether your credit card application will be approved or not, and the ones who set the credit card terms and conditions.
+Card networks shouldn’t be your primary concern when choosing the right credit card.
+You should focus on card issuers since they determine whether your credit card application will be approved and set the terms and conditions.
 Card networks aren’t as important to the average cardholder.

-Still, other network cards can bring many advantages and disadvantages, and whether they’re the right choice for you depends on your lifestyle.
-So, let’s take a closer look at these other networks and see what they have to offer.
+Still, other network cards can bring many advantages and disadvantages, and whether they’re the right choice depends on your lifestyle.
+So, let’s look at these different networks and see what they offer.

 RELATED: Credit Card Basics You Should Know